ICB-DCM/Extrinsic-apoptosis-Conversion-reaction-model/README.md

 # Extrinsic apoptosis & Conversion reaction model

-This repository provides the reproducible code accompanying the manuscript "Nonlinear Mixed-Effect Models and Tailored Parameterization Schemes Enable Integration of Single-Cell and Bulk Data," encompassing both the extrinsic apoptosis and conversion reaction models.
+This repository provides the reproducible code accompanying the manuscript "Nonlinear Mixed-Effect Models and Tailored Parameterization Schemes Enable Integration of Single-Cell and Bulk Data".
+The repository contains implementations for both the extrinsic apoptosis model and the conversion reaction model used in the study.

 <img src="./img/conception.png"  />

 ### Requirements
 MATLAB version tested : R2017a and R2017b
+* Required MathWorks toolboxes:
+- Optimization

+- Statistics

-Required MathWorks toolboxes: Optimization, Statistics, Symbolic Math Toolbox
+- Symbolic Math Toolbox

 ### Dependencies

-The reproducible code depends on MATLAB toolboxes, which you can find in the folder "./toolboxes":
+TThis project utilizes several MATLAB toolboxes available in the `./toolboxes` directory:
 * **AMICI:** MATLAB and C++ interface for the SUNDIALS solvers CVODES (for ordinary differential equations) and IDAS (for algebraic differential equations).
 * **MEMOIR:** MATLAB toolbox for Mixed Effect Model InfeRence.
 * **PESTO:** Parameter EStimation TOolbox.